gerhard-tinned/desec-dns-api-cli/README.md

     Command, Action and Options:
-      domain list             list domains of the account --dname DNAME       show a specific domain instead of all   (optional)
+      domain list             list domains of the account --dname DNAME       show a specific domain instead of all   (optional) --sort SORT         select the field to sort the output   (optional)

       domain create          create new domains in the account --dname DNAME       specifies the domain name to be created